MALTS: Matching After Learning to Stretch: Experiments

 \subsection{Discrete Covariates}

-We use the data-generative process described in Section~\ref{dgp1} to generate 2500 units with no continuous covariates, 15 important discrete covariates and 10 irrelevant discrete covariates.
-Further, we set the parameters to the DGP as follows: $\mu = 1$, $\Sigma = 1.5$, $\phi=0.5$, $\sigma = 20$ and $c = 2$.
+We use the data-generation process described in Section~\ref{dgp1} to generate 2500 units with no continuous covariates, 15 important discrete covariates and 10 irrelevant discrete covariates.
+Further, we set the parameters of the DGP as follows: $\sigma^2 = 1$, $c = 2$ and $\kappa_d = \{0,1\}$.
 We used the weighted Hamming distance metric for this experiment.

 Figure~\ref{fig:discrete} shows the performance comparison, again showing that MALTS' performance is on par with existing state-of-the-art non-matching methods; it also performs better than FLAME (a state-of-the-art matching method for discrete data) as it is able to provide additional smoothing in this relatively small-$n$ setting. \textit{Hence, MALTS performs well for discrete covariates in the quadratic data generation process.}